Welcome to today's edition of the Rush 24-7 podcast.

 The most important thing is to recognize who he is.

-He's a man who wants to kill people, and the likelihood is he's gonna kill people, and so you don't want to make it easier for him to kill people.
+He's a man who wants to kill people, and the likelihood is he's going to kill people.

-You don't want to do the shelter in place when you don't want to t do the get under the desk thing.
+You don't want to do the shelter in place when you don't want to do the get under the desk thing.

-And that guy was uh Gamil Garby, he was the uh uh son of an Algerian Muslim wife beater who evidently had issues with women, and uh the left uh up north as down here never wastes an opportunity.
+He was the son of an Algerian Muslim wife beater who evidently had issues with women.

 So they use that as an opportunity to institute a gun registry and to denounce the violent testosterone rage in all Canadian men.